ambernettech/chefdk-fundamentals/scene_04.md

 -

 Don't worry I have you covered.
-Call the cookbook setup.
+Call the cookbook workstation.
 That's a generic enough name.

-I want you to use chef generate to generate a cookbook named 'setup'.
+I want you to use chef generate to generate a cookbook named 'workstation'.

 -